 In terms of market share, based on a comparison of various websites, PHP has owned a major chunk of the market share of 57% while ASP.NET has a market share of 34%.
 The remaining is owned by many others.

 There is a common illusion that the language used to code a website will actually determine the speed and performance of the website.
-But in reality, there is a little if any effect on the same of these languages.
-The most common task of any website is to output the results of the user query on the web server and finally on the browser of the end-user.
+But in reality, there is little if any effect on the same of these languages.
+The most common task of any website is to output the results of the user query on the webserver and finally on the browser of the end-user.
 In all such scenarios, the role of the coding language is basically to communicate with the database and also the web servers to give the needed results and outcomes.
 Both the languages are well-loaded to find file systems, access images and also display various pages on the server and the speed of these performances will depend much more on the database server, the configuration of the computer of the end-user or even the bandwidth.
 ASP.NET being a better language than PHP is another development myth.
-But, ASP.NET does not factor in different irregularities in its coding while PHP actually has better endowments which make it the better web-development service.
-The above fact can also be underlined by the fact that MailChimp and Facebook are written and coded by PHP which thus completely negate the notion that PHP sites run badly then the ASP.NET sites.
+But, ASP.NET does not factor in different irregularities in its coding while PHP actually has better endowments which make it a better web-development service.
+The above fact can also be underlined by the fact that MailChimp and Facebook are written and coded by PHP which thus completely negates the notion that PHP sites run badly then the ASP.NET sites.

 Both ASP.NET and PHP are very scalable but what will make the difference to your concern will depend on the workforce you hire which in turn will also be based on the real state of your business.
 PHP becomes the preferred option for a young entrepreneur if he/she is trying to develop Drupal as it comes with the lowest learning curve when compared to ASP.NET.
 On the other hand, if you are searching for a lead developer or a full team of developers to develop various web applications then the best alternative is to leave it to them to choose the language and the choice will matter only if your company culture is skewed towards a particular product.
 The people who are comfortable with ASP.NET always raise the fact that PHP is relatively chunkier when compared to ASP.NET and it will definitely show itself as a prominent weak-point in the overall framework of your website.
 Although, ASP.NET is a very demanding language you still have to look for the right talent pool to develop ASP.NET.

-PHP is an open source software which has a huge pool of developers as compared to ASP.NET as the latter is based on Windows.
-Both the languages have very active communities which are very updated and regularly post on online forums and if you encounter any problems you will find both the communities are very helpful.
+PHP is an open-source software which has a huge pool of developers as compared to ASP.NET as the latter is based on Windows.
+Both the languages have very active communities that are very updated and regularly post on online forums and if you encounter any problems you will find both the communities are very helpful.
 The community of ASP.NET is formed of highly technical developers who are well-versed with the language but only a few of them are proactive enough to answer various problems about ASP.NET faced by the users.
-Contrastingly, PHP is also a very widely used language which also has a highly developed community online, who are friendlier and more eager to help in terms of advice and guidance.
+Contrastingly, PHP is also a very widely used language that also has a highly developed community online, who are friendlier and more eager to help in terms of advice and guidance.
 Thus, we can conclude that although both the languages do offer good online support but still when in comparison you are most likely to get better and quick answers on PHP forums.